Catholic Central High School (London, Ontario)

-Catholic Central High School (CCH) in London, was Ontario's first Jr. Catholic High School, opened with grades 7 to 13 in September 1950.
-The new building was a Junior High School with grades 7 to 10.
-The original building on site was formerly known as Sacred Heart Convent and it housed 11, 12, 13 for a number of years but dropped grades 7, 8 when enrolment in grades 9 & 10 increased.
+Catholic Central High School (CCH) is a Catholic secondary school in London, Ontario.

+It is Ontario's first junior Catholic high school, opening with grades 7 to 13 in September 1950.
+The new building was a junior high school with grades 7 to 10.
+The original building on site was formerly known as Sacred Heart Convent, and it housed grades 11, 12, 13 for several years but dropped grades 7 and 8 when enrolment in grades 9 & 10 increased.
 CCH is administered by the London District Catholic School Board.

-The school has a wider range of programs than other London region high schools, such as the International Baccalaureate Diploma Programme, Environmental Leadership Program, English as a Second Language program and the Music Extension program, which mostly caters to graduates of St. Mary Choir School.
+The school offers a wide range of programs, including the International Baccalaureate Diploma Programme, Environmental Leadership Program, English as a Second Language program, and the Music Extension program, which mostly serves graduates of St. Mary Choir School.
 It also has a co-op program called LEAP (Leaders in Exercise Athletics Program).
 CCH attracts students from the downtown area as well as the greater London region.

 200pxThe single gym of Catholic Central, located on second floor.